shalvah/aargh/README.md

 }
 ```

 See the problem?
 Different errors could be thrown in that function.
-For instance, if you look closely at the function, you'll see I made a typo on the first line (`userIdd` instead of `userId`) which will throw a `ReferenceError` when executed.
+For instance, if you look closely at the function, you'll see I made a typo on the first line (`userIdd` instead of `userId`) which will throw a `ReferenceError` (internal JavaScript error) when executed.
 However, the calling code will expect a `RateLimitError` only.

 There's a simple fix: use an if-statement:
 ```javascript